 Books (authored)

-• English title: The Modes of Cognition: Representation, Method, and Understanding in Hegel
+• The Modes of Cognition: Representation, Method, and Understanding in Hegel

 Books (edited)